Hi there, I'm Thiemo.

 Picture of Thiemo

-As part of a research team, I have developed adaptive argumentation writing support systems which helps individuals to develop better writing and reasoning skills (Link to CHI 2020 or ACL 2022 paper).
-Also, I built an intelligent conversational agent that provides students with adaptive and individual argumentation tutoring while writing persuasive essays independent of an instructor, time or location (Link to CHI 2021 paper).
+As part of a research team, I have developed adaptive argumentation writing support systems that helps individuals to develop better writing and reasoning skills (Link to CHI 2020 or ACL 2022 paper).
+Also, I built an intelligent conversational agent that provides students with adaptive and individual argumentation tutoring while writing persuasive essays independent of an instructor, time, or location (Link to CHI 2021 paper).
 Moreover, I designed an empathy writing support tool by modeling the cognitive and emotional empathy structures in student-written texts (Link to ACL 2021 or CHI 2022 paper).

 I believe in the power of collaboration for building better AI-based systems.
 If you are interested in my work, please contact me via LinkedIn.